Esri/palladio/README.md

 1. Download the latest palladio binary from the [release page](https://github.com/esri/palladio/releases).
 1. Extract the archive into your `<home>\Documents\houdiniX.Y` (Windows) or `<home>/houdiniX.Y` (Linux) directory, so that the files end up in the corresponding `config`, `dso` and `packages` sub-directories.
-1. Start Houdini and Palladio will be loaded automatically.
+1. Start Houdini and you will find the new `pldAssign` and `pldGenerate` nodes in the OBJ operator menu under `custom`.
-1. In Houdini create an initial shape (i.e. a `grid` node with 2 cols/rows).
+1. In Houdini, create a quad as initial shape by setting up a `grid` node with 2 cols/rows.
 1. Open the geometry node in the network editor and connect the mesh output to a new `pldAssign` node.
 1. Create a new `pldGenerate` node and connect the input to the ouput of the previous `pldAssign` node.
 1. Make the `pldGenerate` node the active render node.
 1. In CityEngine, download e.g. [Tutorial 9](https://doc.arcgis.com/en/cityengine/latest/tutorials/tutorial-9-advanced-shape-grammar.htm) and export the "Parthenon" CGA rule to a RPK (see [Creating a Rule Package](https://doc.arcgis.com/en/cityengine/latest/help/help-rule-package.htm)).
-1. Select the `pldAssign` node and set the `Rule Package` parameter in the prameter editor to the path of the previously exported RPK.
+1. Select the `pldAssign` node and set the `Rule Package` parameter in the parameter editor to the path of the previously exported RPK.
 1. The model should generate and rule attributes should now be editable inside the parameter editor.

     ![](doc/img/parthenon01.png)